-The first appointment for a neuropsychological evaluation is a structured, 50-minute clinical interview with Dr. Graves.
+The first appointment for a neuropsychological evaluation is a structured, 50-minute clinical interview.
 During this time, we will discuss background history to include childhood and developmental history, medical and psychological history, academic and occupational history, and current symptoms or concerns.
-This clinical interview allows Dr. Graves to gather as much background information as possible to determine the unique set of tests that will be utilized.
+This clinical interview allows your provider to gather as much background information as possible to determine the unique set of tests that will be utilized.

 The second part of the neuropsychological evaluation process is typically a 4-hour testing block on a Tuesday or Thursday.
 A second testing session is sometimes required, and would typically occur the following week for 1-2 hours.
 This would be discussed at your intake session.
-You will work with a Psychologist and a psychometrist (a doctoral student in Clinical Psychology), who works under Dr. Graves’ supervision.
+You will work with a Psychologist and a psychometrist (a doctoral student in Clinical Psychology), who works under the Psychologists’ supervision.
 During this time, the individual completes a wide range of empirically-based assessments.
-These appointments are typically scheduled in the morning and/or early afternoon to help gather the most accurate level of functioning.
+These appointments are typically scheduled in the morning to help gather the most accurate level of functioning.

 What type of tests are used in an assessment?

 There are a wide variety of empirically-based, standardized assessments to further understand your cognitive, emotional, behavioral, and social functioning.
-We use laptops, iPads and other test materials and stimulus items during the assessment.
-We also use self-report, teacher-report and parent-report measures to assist in our clinical decision-making process.
+We use laptops, iPads, and other test materials and stimulus items during the assessment.
+We also use self-report, teacher-report, and parent-report measures to assist in our clinical decision-making process.
 The goal is also to be fun and engaging!
-We take snack/water, restroom, sensory or motor breaks whenever needed, with the goal to make this a positive experience for you and/or your child.
+We take breaks for snacks/water, restroom, and sensory or motor breaks whenever needed, with the goal to make this a positive experience for you and/or your child.

 Will insurance cover the psychological or neuropsychological assessment?

-Most insurance policies cover psychological and neuropsychological assessments.
+Some insurance policies cover psychological and neuropsychological assessments.
 Prior to the testing sessions we will help determine your coverage.
 Some insurance companies require a pre-authorization to be completed.
 We will be happy to complete and submit the pre-authorization for the testing after the initial assessment intake.
 If we do not accept your insurance plan for testing, a discounted out-of-network rate will be quoted.
-The complete cost of an assessment includes the face-to-face time in the office (e.g., initial intake appointment, testing administration appointments, and feedback session), and the administrative time for the Psychologist (e.g., scoring, interpreting results, and report writing).
+The complete cost of an assessment includes the face-to-face time in the office (e.g., initial intake appointment(s), testing administration appointments, and feedback session), and the administrative time for the Psychologist (e.g., scoring, interpreting results, and report writing).